 SCHOOL OF LAW

 Full-time students typically complete their degrees in three years.
 As a full-time student, you can naturally focus exclusively on your studies.
 If you would prefer to balance full-time study and work, you can do that too.
-For those who want to finish sooner, we do have an early-out program that enables students to complete their degree in as little as 2.5 years.

 Additionally, some full-time students choose to pursue our various joint degrees.
 As a full-time student, you can obtain a juris doctor or joint degree in a reasonable amount of time while maximizing the experience and practical training you receive.